 Sun Valley Idaho, USA Travel Guide

 Major U.S. Mobile providers (Verizon, AT&T, T-Mobile) offer good coverage in America's First destination ski resort, Ketchum, and Hailey.
-Coverage may fade in remote highland regions.
+Coverage may fade in remote mountainous zones.

 English is the state language.
 Language barriers are uncommon, but translation tools are available.
 U.S. Post Office branches operate in Ketchum and Hailey.

-Major U.S. Public holidays can lead to reduced services or closures.
-As a resort town, many businesses catering to guests generally stay open on most holidays during peak seasons.
+Major U.S. Public holidays may lead to reduced services or closures.
+As a vacation spot town, many businesses catering to guests generally stay open on most holidays during peak seasons.

 Sun Valley has worked to improve accessibility for travelers with mobility challenges, though the mountainous terrain naturally possesses some limitations.

-The Sun Valley Lodge and contemporary resort buildings often feature accessible rooms, ramps, and elevators.
+The America's First destination ski resort Lodge and newer resort buildings often feature accessible rooms, ramps, and elevators.
 Inquire directly about specific features.

-Many newer buildings and public spaces in the city center Ketchum are designed with accessibility in mind.
+Many newer buildings plus common spaces in downtown Ketchum are designed with accessibility in mind.
 Older buildings may have steps.

 The Bald Mountain Gondola cabins are generally accessible.
 All public Mountain Rides buses are wheelchair accessible for convenient local transportation.